BillZito/billzito.github.io/_posts/2020-10-11-pretty-good-is-not-good-enough.md

+Tldr; I think a lot of highly capable people think they’re spending enough time figuring out the highest impact ways to make a difference when they’re not.
+The difference in impact between being “in the top 50% of interventions” and “being in the top few percent of interventions” seems likely to be >10x (if not several orders of magnitude more).

 Most people who care about helping others follow a strategy that seems reasonable: find a field that you care about (e.g. criminal justice reform, education, public health, voting), try to find promising interventions in that field, and pursue those.
 I did this for many years.
 If interventions had similar orders of magnitude of impact, this would be a reasonable strategy.
 Unfortunately, I'm confident they do not.

 [The world’s biggest problems](https://80000hours.org/career-guide/world-problems/) by 80,000 hours lays out an introduction to this argument pretty well, but I'm going to take one of the charts they cite and then focus on taking the conclusion of top interventions mattering a lot more than pretty good interventions seriously.